Smoking

 NICOTINE REPLACEMENT THERAPY (NRT)

 Because NRT can be purchased over the counter, both patients and providers think it can be taken without much instruction and because of this it is often taken incorrectly and is ineffective.
 When prescribing NRT the PATCH(+) method should always be used.
 The patch comes in 21mg, 14mg and 7mg and is meant to be tapered off over at least 8 weeks.
-If the patient smokes <1/2 packs per day or is <45kg then start with the 14mg patch, if more than ½ pack a day start the 21mg patch.
+If the patient smokes less than 1/2 packs per day or is less than 45kg then start with the 14mg patch, if they smoke more than ½ pack a day start the 21mg patch.
 The patch is applied in a non-hairy body part and the location is changed every 24 hours.
 For NRT to be effective the patch provides a baseline level of nicotine while the gum or lozenge provide relief during cravings.
-They are typically dosed at 2mg and 4mg and the higher dose is used when the patient smokes more than 25 cigarettes per day or smokes a cigarette first thing when they wake up.
+They are typically dosed at 2mg and 4mg and the higher dose is used when the patient smokes more than 25 cigarettes per day or smokes a cigarette first thing when they wake up (eye opener).

 The gum is absorbed through the buccal mucosa just like chewing tobacco and is meant to be parked in the cheek.
-The sig should read chew and park and repeat for up to 30 minutes and can be done prn q30 minutes based on cravings.
+The sig should read chew and park and repeat for up to 30 minutes prn q30 minutes based on cravings.

-NRT can be combined with varenicline or bupropion for improved outcomes.
+NRT can be combined with varenicline and/or bupropion for improved outcomes.

 CHANTIX (Varenicline)